May 19, 2023

 *** The settings for connection encryption or server certificate trust may lead to connection failure if the server is not properly configured.

-That's because of recent changes with encryption policies on SQL.
-To fix this issue you need to update the import SQL command as below
+That's because of recent changes in encryption policies on SQL.
+To fix this issue you need to update the import SQL command below

 SqlPackage.exe /a:import /sf:J:\MSSQL_BACKUP\UATbackup.bacpac /tsn:localhost /tdn:AXDB_UAT /p:CommandTimeout=1200 /TargetEncryptConnection:False